kennethgoodman/Columbia-E4579/README.md

 To do everything at once, open up a terminal and run the following command:

-_WARNING_ running this command WILL delete all data in the local database
+_WARNING_ running this command WILL delete all data in the local database, such as local likes/content views.

+Use this command if you want a clean database back to the original seed.

 ```bash
 docker-compose up --build --force-recreate